gevorg/gevorg.github.io/_posts/2016-10-16-How the semantic versioning works.md

 <!--more-->

-Let's start from describing each part of version number and them move to specification.
+Let's start from describing each part of version number and then move to specification.

 ## Structure